Vector image of female student on computer, doing yoga, texting on phone

 2. Don’t pull all-nighters

 Again, this is easy advice, yet at the same time, very difficult.
-If you procrastinate, you may have to do schoolwork into the late hours of the morning.
+If you procrastinate, you may feel forced to pull an all-nighter and finish your schoolwork late into the morning.
 (Bad idea.)
 If you think it’s better to study all night and morning instead of sleep, you’d be wrong.
 It doesn’t help to study over and over again and never give your brain a chance to sleep on that new information.
 All-nighters will leave you without a foundation and total exhaustion.
 Not good.

 3. Don’t cram